adammendoza/gum/README.md

 # <a name="samples"></a>Samples

 This repository includes a `samples/` directory where you can find the examples available for this release.
-Edit the `samples.enabled` and `samples.localhost` configuration in the `package.json` file to enable the samples.
+In order to use Gum you need [Jade](http://jade-lang.com/command-line/) and a PHP enabled server to run the generated `samples/index.php`.
+Edit the `samples.enabled` and `samples.localhost` properties in the `package.json` file to enable the samples.

 # <a name="social"></a>Get Social